 Essential Amino Acids vs. Nonessential Amino Acids

-Nine of the 20 amino acids necessary for muscle protein synthesis are nutritionally “essential” for humans, meaning we must consume them in the diet or through amino acid supplements.
+Nine of the 20 amino acids necessary for muscle protein synthesis are nutritionally “essential” for humans, meaning we must consume them in the diet, or through–you guessed it–amino acid supplements.

 These nine EAAs include:

 - Valine (BCAA)